The correct approach and strategy is the key to qualify any competitive exam that a candidate aspires to crack.

 - Analyse previous year question papers

 Q 4.
-How to start competitive exam preparation?
+How to start a competitive exam preparation?

 Q 5.
 Can I quality the competitive exams with 1 month of preparation?